Reconfiguration and Locomotion with Joint Movements in the Amoebot Model: Preliminaries

 \subsection{Geometric Amoebot Model}

-In the \emph{geometric amoebot model} \cite{DBLP:conf/wdag/DaymudeRS21}, a set of $n$ amoebots is placed on the infinite regular triangular grid graph $\Geqt = (V, E)$ (see \Cref{fig:model:classic}).
-An amoebot is an anonymous, randomized finite state machine that either occupies one or two adjacent nodes of $\Geqt$, and every node of $\Geqt$ is occupied by at most one amoebot.
-If an amoebot occupies just one node, it is called \emph{contracted} (a single node) and otherwise \emph{expanded} (two nodes connected by a black edge).
-Two amoebots that occupy adjacent nodes in $\Geqt$ are connected by \emph{bonds} (red edges).
-An amoebot can move through \emph{contractions} and \emph{expansions} (see \Cref{fig:classic:movements}).
-We refer to \cite{DBLP:conf/wdag/DaymudeRS21} for more details.
+In this section, we introduce the \emph{geometric amoebot model} \cite{DBLP:conf/wdag/DaymudeRS21}.
+We slightly deviate from the original model to make it more suitable to our extension.
+A set of $n$ amoebots is placed on the infinite regular triangular grid graph $\Geqt = (V_\Delta, E_\Delta)$ (see \Cref{fig:model:classic}).
+An amoebot is an anonymous, randomized finite state machine in the form of a line segment.
+The endpoints may either occupy the same node or two adjacent nodes.
+If the endpoints occupy the same node, the amoebot has length $0$ and is called \emph{contracted} and otherwise, it has length $1$ and is called \emph{expanded}.
+Every node of $\Geqt$ is occupied by at most one amoebot.
+Two endpoints of different amoebots that occupy adjacent nodes in $\Geqt$ are connected by \emph{bonds} (red edges).
+Let $V \subseteq V_\Delta$ be the nodes occupied by the amoebots.
+We define graph $S = \Geqt|_V$ induced by $V$ to be the \emph{connectivity graph} of the amoebot structure.
+Initially, $S$ is connected and we require that $S$ stays connected at all times.

-Let the \emph{amoebot structure}~$S \subseteq V$ be the set of nodes occupied by the amoebots.
-We say that $S$ is \emph{connected} iff $G_S$ is connected, where $G_S = \Geqt|_S$ is the graph induced by~$S$.
-Initially, $S$ is connected.
-Also, we assume the fully synchronous activation model, i.e., the time is divided into synchronous rounds, and every amoebot is active in each round.
-We justify this assumption with the reconfigurable circuit extension.
-On activation, each amoebot may perform a movement and update its state as a function of its previous state.
-However, if an amoebot fails to perform its movement, it remains in its previous state.
-The time complexity of an algorithm is measured by the number of synchronized rounds required by it.
+An amoebot can move through expansions and contractions.
+A contracted amoebot occupying node $u$ can \emph{expand} into an unoccupied adjacent node $v$ (see the blue amoebot in \Cref{fig:classic:expansion}).
+Thereafter, it occupies both, $u$ and $v$.
+An expanded amoebot occupying nodes $v$ and $w$ can \emph{contract} into one of its occupied nodes (see the green amoebot in \Cref{fig:classic:contraction}).
+Thereafter, it only occupies that node.
+Furthermore, let a contracted amoebot $x$ occupy node $u$ and an expanded amoebot $y$ occupy nodes $v$ and $w$ such that $u$ and $v$ are adjacent.
+These amoebots can perform a \emph{handover} where $x$ expands into $v$ and $y$ contracts into $w$ simultaneously (see \Cref{fig:classic:handover} where $x$ is marked in blue and $y$ is marked in green).
+Thereafter, $x$ occupies $u$ and $v$, and $y$ occupies $w$.